JordanHyatt/django-db-views/README.rst

     )
     dbv.create_view()

 At this point the default DB will have a view in called "person_view" that matches the result of the queryset returned from ``get_person_view_qs``.
-If you delete the DbView object the view will be dropped from the database.
+If you delete the DbView instance the view will be dropped from the database.

 Contributing: